Religion in Ivory Coast: Islam

 Most Ivoirian Muslims are Sunni, following the Maliki school of Islamic law.
 Sufism, involving the organization of mystical brotherhoods (tariqa) for the purification and spread of Islam, is also widespread, laced with indigenous beliefs and practices.
+Muslims primarily reside in the North of the country.
+Many also live in towns like Abidjan, Bouake and Yamoussoukro.
+Huge number of Muslims belong to Mande speaking ethnic groups people like the Dyula and Gur speaking people like the Mossi.
 The four major Sufi brotherhoods are all represented in Ivory Coast, although the Qadiriya, founded in the eleventh century, and the Tidjaniya, founded in the eighteenth century, are most popular.
 The Qadiriya is prevalent in the west, and the Tidjaniya, in the east.
 The other two major Islamic brotherhoods have few adherents in Ivory Coast.
 The Senoussiya is identified with Libya, where its influence is substantial.
 The Ahmadiyya, a sect originating in nineteenth-century India, is the only non-Sunni order in Ivory Coast.

 The significant religious authority is the marabout.
 He is believed to be a miracle worker, a physician, and a mystic, who exercises both magical and moral authority.
 He is also respected as a dispenser of amulets, which protect the wearer—Muslim or non-Muslim—against evil.
 The influence of marabouts has produced a number of reactions in Ivoirian society, among them a series of reformist movements inspired by Wahhabist puritanism, which originated in nineteenth-century Saudi Arabia.
 These reform movements often condemn Sufism and marabouts as un-Islamic.

 Hamallism began as an Islamic reform movement in the French Sudan early in the twentieth century, and has provided a channel for expressing political and religious discontent.
 Its founder, Hamallah, was exiled from the French Sudan to Ivory Coast during the 1930s.
 He preached Islamic reform tempered by tolerance of many local practices, but he condemned many aspects of Sufism.
 Orthodox brotherhoods were able to convince the French authorities in Ivory Coast that Hamallah had been responsible for earlier political uprisings in the French Sudan.
 Authorities then expelled Hamallah from Ivory Coast and banned his teachings.

 According to the 2021 census, about 42.5% of the population is Muslim, making Islam the largest religion in the country.
 Between the 2014 and 2021 censuses, the Muslim share of the population slightly decreased from 42.9% to 42.5%.
 This coincides with the declining share of foreign migrant workers, most of whom being Muslim.